gregcaporaso/microbiogeo/doc/notes/anosim.rst

     datasets/whole_body/unweighted_unifrac_dm.txt	0.469648075442	0.001

-The R value of 0.469648075442 indicates that body sites are significantly different (i.e. there is clustering) due to its relatively "large" positive value.
+The R value of 0.469648075442 indicates that body sites are significantly different (i.e. there are differences between categories) due to its relatively "large" positive value.
 This is a result that we would expect.
 The p-value of 0.001 indicates that the result is significant.

 Test 2
 ~~~~~~
 **Description:**

 This test uses the `SEX` category as a negative control.
 We don't expect to see
-significant clustering due to previous analysis done on the Whole Body dataset.
+significant differences between categories due to previous analysis done on the
+Whole Body dataset.

 **Command:** ::